mesch13/connectthedots/Devices/DirectlyConnectedDevices/WindowsIoTCorePi2FezHat/README.md

 - Visual Studio 2015 or above – [Community Edition](http://www.visualstudio.com/downloads/download-visual-studio-vs) is sufficient.

 	> **NOTE:** If you choose to install a different edition of VS 2015, make sure to do a **Custom** install and select the checkbox **Universal Windows App Development Tools** -> **Tools and Windows SDK**.

+	> **NOTE:** Pre-installing this was a pre-requisite to this course, but if you have not yet installed, go you your "IoT Lab Day" folder and click "1 - VS Community Installer" to install.

 	You can validate your Visual Studio installation by selecting _Help > About Microsoft Visual Studio_.
 The required version of **Visual Studio** is 14.0.23107.0 D14Rel.
 The required version of **Visual Studio Tools for Universal Windows Apps** is 14.0.23121.00 D14OOB.

 - Windows IoT Core Project Templates.
 You can download them from [here](https://visualstudiogallery.msdn.microsoft.com/06507e74-41cf-47b2-b7fe-8a2624202d36).
 Alternatively, the templates can be found by searching for Windows IoT Core Project Templates in the [Visual Studio Gallery](https://visualstudiogallery.msdn.microsoft.com/) or directly from Visual Studio in the Extension and Updates dialog (Tools > Extensions and Updates > Online).

+> **NOTE:** Core Templates can be found in "IoT Lab Day" folder and, "2 - IoT Core Templates" to install.

 - Make sure you’ve **enabled developer mode** in Windows 10 by following [these instructions](https://msdn.microsoft.com/library/windows/apps/xaml/dn706236.aspx).

+- Finally, go to "IoT Lab Day" folder and click "3 - IoT Core Watcher Setup" to install the core watcher.

 <a name="Task12" />
 ###Setting up your Devices###